torvalds/linux/Documentation/admin-guide/bcache.rst

   Statistics about the auxiliary search trees

 btree_cache_max_chain
-  Longest chain in the btree node cache's hash table
+  Longest chain in the btree yesde cache's hash table

 cache_read_races
   Counts instances where while data was being read from the cache, the bucket